 It can also be a result of wrong camera settings or too many filters on top of your camera lens.

 Whatever the cause of the vignette, vignetting can be desirable depending on your photograph type.

 Types of Vignetting?

-There are several types of vignettes and some can be due to equipment you use or you can purposefully add a vignette to your photograph with Adobe Photoshop or Lightroom and other editing softwares.
+There are several types of vignettes and some can be due to the equipment you use or you can purposefully add a vignette to your photograph with Adobe Photoshop or Lightroom and other editing software.

 1. Optical Vignetting

 Also known as lens vignette, this type of vignetting is related to the lens aperture size and the number of elements that the lens has.

 In large-aperture lenses, the light doesn’t reach the corners of the sensor because the lens barrel ends up stopping the light from entering the lens.